DanaePlays/MMM2020/README.md

 For my help saving the Shrine from Bourlor's descendant, Vernaccus has granted me the power to tranmutate outside the Shrine.
 [You may use Transmutation anywhere in Tamriel.]

-## Journal entries QUEST 2
-### 1
-There is a golem in the Shrine.
-He was able to communicate a surprising amount of information without saying a word: he seems to be animated by the power of the captured souls, he uses that power to dig tunnels.
-I should walk to any of the crumbling walls in the shrine and talk to the golem again.
-### 5
-It seems that I can instruct the golem to follow me to a crumbling wall where he will conjure a whole room.
-This process seems to require a number of souls, so I'll have to enthrall quite a few to see this shrine fully constructed.